Everton transfer rumors | Soccer news

 The latest about those who could leave Everton this January …

-Gylfi Sigurdsson (Daily Express); Moise Kean, Sampdoria (loan) (Telenord); Kean, AC Milan (Calciomercato); Cenk Tosun, Besiktas (Liverpool Echo), Crystal Palace (Evening Standard); Richarlison, Manchester United (Evening Standard); Mason Holgate, Sheffield United (The Athletic), Dominic Calvert-Lewin, Manchester United (The Sun);

-Everton chief Carlo Ancelotti has apparently said Gylfi Sigurdsson to be sold in the January transfer window, according to the Daily express.
+Cenk Tosun has joined crystal Palace borrowed until the end of the season, and Everton boss Carlo Ancelotti has apparently said Gylfi Sigurdsson it will be sold in the January transfer window, according to the Daily express.

 The Blues have four players without a contract at the end of June, which means they can agree on Bosman's agreements with foreign clubs in January.
 Maarten Stekelenburg, Leighton Baines, Cuckoo Martina Y Oumar Niasse.